Wilhelm von Brincken: Film career

 Von Brincken made his American film debut acting in The Redemption of David Corson (1914).
 After his release from prison in 1920, von Brincken became an American citizen in 1921.
 A fellow German expatriate, Erich von Stroheim, included him in a group of former German military men whom he invited to Hollywood to work on films.
-Due to his military background, he was called upon as military expert as a technical advisor on films, including the Academy Award-winning All Quiet on the Western Front (1930).
+Due to his military background, he was called upon as a military expert and a technical advisor on films, including the Academy Award-winning All Quiet on the Western Front (1930).

 Von Brincken returned to acting in Von Stroheim's 1928 film, Queen Kelly, starring Gloria Swanson.

 Over the course of his career, he appeared under several different variants of his name, such as von Brinken, as well as going under Anglicized versions of his name, such as William Vaughn and Vaughan, when doing so was politically correct.

 In 1929 and 1930, he had small roles in several films before receiving featured roles such as in the Eddie Foy and Irene Dunne film, Leathernecking, and playing the German ace, Baron Manfred von Richthofen in Howard Hughes' 1930 classic, Hells Angels.
 Most of the rest of the 1930s had him appearing in numerous films, in both minor and featured roles.

 With the outbreak of hostilities in Europe in 1939, von Brincken was often cast in the role of a Nazi, such as in 1939's Confessions of a Nazi Spy, the Fay Wray film Navy Secrets (1939), and 1941's So Ends Our Night, which stars Fredric March, Margaret Sullavan, Frances Dee, and Glenn Ford.
 Not only did he appear in dramas and suspense films, but he also did comedies such as The Ritz Brothers' 1939 film, Pack Up Your Troubles, and Once Upon a Honeymoon (1942), starring Cary Grant and Ginger Rogers.